Food Before One Is Just For Fun: Myth or Fact?

 Because babies can only manage small quantities of food, the foods you offer should be nutrient-rich.
 This includes foods such as fruit and vegetables, red meat, poultry and fish or meat alternatives, grains and dairy foods or alternatives.

-Iron-rich foods should be prioritised as babies have very high iron requirements, this includes foods such as red meat, poultry, fish, legumes, nuts and seeds (in age-appropriate forms), tofu and iron-fortified cereals.
+Iron-rich foods should be prioritized as babies have very high iron requirements, this includes foods such as red meat, poultry, fish, legumes, nuts and seeds (in age-appropriate forms), tofu and iron-fortified cereals.

 Aim to offer your baby a wide variety of foods with at least one iron-rich food served at each meal.